 |ACT||English 18||Math 18||Reading 18|

 |COMPASS||Writing 65||Math P39||Reading 80|

 *Applicants must submit a copy of their ACT, SAT, Asset, or Compass test, unless taken at Iowa Central Community College (Asset/Compass only).
 Only one test is required, however applicants who have taken a test more than once, or have taken different tests, are encouraged to send in as many different tests as they would like.
 The highest scores will always be used for evaluation.

-It is highly recommended to have these general education courses completed prior to beginning the Dental Hygiene Program.
+It is highly recommend to have these general education courses completed prior to beginning the Dental Hygiene Program.

-If accepted you will need to secure radiographic clients the first semester and you will begin clinics in the spring semester your first year.
-You are responsible for scheduling your clients in your clinical sessions.
+If accepted you will need to secure radiographic clients in the first semester and you will begin clinics in the spring semester your first year.
+You are responsible for scheduling clients in your clinic sessions.